 prerequisite courses.
 The Honors College offers all of these courses as well

 as assistance with MCAT preparation and with the application process.

 Medical Scholars Program

-Those accepted into the Wilkes Medical Scholars Program will enter the Wilkes Honors College assured of a spot in the Medical School, provided they successfully complete the program requirements, which include undergraduate coursework, and score at least a 29 on the MCAT.
+Those accepted into the Wilkes Medical Scholars Program will enter the Wilkes Honors College assured of a spot in the Medical School, provided they successfully complete the program requirements, which include undergraduate coursework, maintaining a 3.7 GPA and scoring at least in the 80th percentile on the MCAT.
 Students will take a carefully planned curriculum that will allow them to receive their bachelor's degree in either 3 or 4 years.
 Students may concentrate in a variety of disciplines within the liberal arts and sciences, and their curriculum will include several medical electives as well as experiential programs during the summer, fall and spring semesters that prepare students for medical school.

 Minimum requirements for entrance: